-Since the invention of cheap reliable CD recorders and software like Nero to control them, combined with the rise of the peer to peer networks like Napster, Kazaa or Limewire, the revenue generated by the black market is well into billions of dollars per year, money which is being lost by the legitimate distributors, not to mention the creators of the intellectual property in question.
+Since the invention of cheap reliable CD recorders and software like Nero to control them, combined with the rise of the peer to peer file-sharing networks like Napster, Kazaa or Limewire, the revenue generated by the black market is well into billions of dollars per year, money which is being lost by the legitimate distributors, not to mention the creators of the intellectual property in question.

 It has been alleged that the music industry has been too slow to react to this paradigm shift, but in truth, with the open nature of the internet, there is very little they could have done to stymie it.
 Anyone can upload mp3’s to the net, and peer to peer sharing isn’t illegal per se, there are many uses of this kind of technology that can be applied legitimately.
 Even if this were not the case, close down one peer to peer network, as Napster was after being sued by Metallica and by the RIAA (Recording Industry Association of America), and another three will appear, like Kazza, WinMX and Limewire.
 Like the content of Pandora’s box, now that the code for these peer to peer sharing programs is in the public domain, it is too late for it to be stopped.

 So Who Is At Fault?